Ukraine Latest: Zelenskiy Sees Gain in East; Austria Warns of Blackout

 On the Ground

-Zelenskiy said fighting in the east around the towns of Bakhmut and Kreminna is the most difficult and “painful” area of the front as Russia pushes hard to make advances.
-Most Russian forces, military equipment and weaponry are concentrated around Bakhmut, but efforts to encircle the town have been unsuccessful, Deputy Defense Minister Hanna Malyar said on television.
-Russia carried out two missile strikes and shelled 44 times from multiple rocket launchers over the past day, while Ukrainian troops repelled attacks near eight settlements in the eastern Donetsk and Luhansk regions, Ukraine’s General Staff said on Facebook.
+Zelenskiy said in his overnight address that the most difficult areas of the front are near the towns of Bakhmut and Kreminna where Russia is pushing hard to make advances, and his office said he met with his commander in chief to discuss the situation.
+Russian forces, military equipment and weaponry are concentrated around Bakhmut, but efforts to encircle the town have been unsuccessful, Deputy Defense Minister Hanna Malyar said on television.
+Ukrainian troops repelled attacks near eight settlements in the eastern Donetsk and Luhansk regions, Ukraine’s General Staff said on Facebook.

 (All times Central European Time)